Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 Tacrolimus ointment or pimecrolimus creams are some other options for children and adults.
 One advantage of these medications is that individuals can use them longer than corticosteroids.
 These work best to treat the skin.

 It is the light treatment of choice for generalized, non-segmental vitiligo.
 Narrowband UVB is considered safe enough to use on children or pregnant women.
-This treatment can be performed in clinics or at home with small, medium, or large devices.
+This treatment can also be performed in clinics or at home with small, medium, or large devices.
 It may work even better when combined with topical medication.

 How to Prevent Vitiligo?